Daniel-Krueger/daniel-krueger.github.io/_posts/2026/2026-05-10-maintenance-page.md

 ## Maintenance page (HTML)

-After running the script, copy `index.html` (or `index.min.html`) into `MaintenancePath`.
+After running the script, copy `index.html` into `MaintenancePath`.
 This isn't done automatically as you have to modify the content anyway.
 {% include figure image_path="/assets/images/posts/2026-05-10-maintenance-page/2026-05-10-17-52-10.png" alt="Copy the index.html to the directory of the maintenance page" caption="Copy the index.html to the directory of the maintenance page" %}

 At the bottom of the file you can configure: